Downsizing Helps You Set Limits as You Move to a Smaller Home

 - Plan to take the smaller items with you

 - If you are running low on time to go through everything before moving, take smaller items with you.
-Once you have time to go through all of your smaller items, you can figure out if they have a place in your new home.
+Once you have time to go through them, you can figure out if they have a place in your new home.

 - You might discover that you have a lot more space in your new home, but if you don’t, you can always get rid of more items.